-In the 1920's the Canal was deepened and widened which allowed the fresh water from the Delaware River to mix with the brackish tidal flow of the Elk River in Maryland.
+In the 1920's the Canal was modified (deepened and widened) from a lock controlled canal to a much larger sea level canal, thereby allowing a significant flow exchange between two estuaries (Delaware Bay and Chesapeake Bay).
 The tide of the Canal is a result of the tides of the water bodies at its ends (the Delaware River on the east end and Chesapeake Bay on the west end).
 The mean range of the tide ranges from 5.5 feet near the east end to 2.6 feet at Chesapeake City, Maryland.
 The water of the Canal is similar to calm open bay conditions.
 Large ships can produce waves 1' to 2' high.
 The proposed trail should have a minimal impact on the water quality of the Canal.
 The project will utilize appropriate stormwater systems (swales, plantings, etc.) and best management practices during construction to reduce run-off from the trail from entering the Canal.